tytso/xfstests-bld/README.md

     $ gce-xfstests launch-ltm

+Wait three minutes for LTM to set up.
 To test a kernel built from the repository specified in the gce-xfstests config file, type the following command

     $ gce-xfstests ltm [--commit <commit ID or branch name>] [--config <kernel-defconfig file>] [test options]